-- a.
-Utilize Existing Public Agencies rather than create new ones. - b.
-Consolidate the Activities and Services of public agencies in order to obtain economies from the provision of consolidated services. - c.
-Restructure Agency Boundaries and service areas to provide more logical, effective, and efficient local government services.
+- 1. Utilize existing public agencies rather than create new ones; - 2.
+Consolidate the activities and services of public agencies in order to obtain economies from the provision of consolidated services; and - Restructure agency boundaries and service areas to provide more logical, effective, and efficient local government services.